 - Do you often feel exhausted after family celebrations because listening is such an effort?

 - Do you hear better when you can look at the person talking to you?

 - All these are typical signs of a hearing loss.
 But don’t worry; hearing loss is not something simply to be endured.
 You can and should do something about it.

-Only old people have poor hearing?
+Do only old people have a poor hearing?
 Not true!!

 Hearing loss can, of course, also be caused by medical, genetic or simply unknown factors.